radicle-dev/radicle-upstream/DEVELOPMENT.md

 ### Running multiple Upstream instances on the same machine

-It is possible to launch multiple Upstream instances at the same time for testing purposes.
+For testing purposes it is possible to launch multiple Upstream instances at the same time.
 At the moment this is only possible in development mode.

 ```
 mkdir /Users/rudolfs/work/19000